wheelercj/pm-md/README.md

 4. Run `go install` to install the executable file.
 If you get an error message, you may need to [edit your PATH environment variable](https://go.dev/doc/tutorial/compile-install).
 5. Run the app with `pm-md --help`.

-If you install from source, the resulting markdown file's format can be customized by editing `collection.tmpl` using the types defined in `types.go` and the `template.FuncMap` defined in `main.go`.
-See the links under "developer resources" below for more details about templates.
-Use `go build` and `go install` after editing.

 ## examples

 * `pm-md collection.json documentation.md` reads collection.json and saves markdown to documentation.md.